lucydot/SingingMaterials-Workshop/README.md

-# SingingMaterials-Workshop
+# Singing Materials Workshop

-Repo for the internal Singing Materials Workshop in 2026
+Repository for the internal Singing Materials Workshop in 2026.